ichbinfreya/belly-button-challenge/README.md

    - At the section "Code and Automation", click into the "Pages"
    ![image](https://github.com/user-attachments/assets/506798e6-1d0b-46e9-a966-c6734de5670e)
    - Build the main branch into the GitHub page
-   - The live website can be deployed at [web](https://ichbinfreya.github.io/belly-button-challenge/)
+   - The live website can be deployed at [Belly Button Biodiversity Dashboard](https://ichbinfreya.github.io/belly-button-challenge/)

 ## How to Access the Web